arturdomek/voice-control/README.md

 Note:
 This is an early version of program.
-For now it is possible to control the music player Clementine using the command "play" and "pause".
+For now it is possible to control the music player Clementine using the command:
+MUSIC PLAY
+MUSIC PAUSED
+MUSIC NEXT
+MUSIC PREVIOUS
+MUSIC STOP
+MUSIC SHOW
+VOLUME UP
+VOLUME DOWN

+You can create your own plugin, which is a set of commands and grammar to the appropriate program.
-For more information, check the file main.py in folder python_executor.
+For more information, check the directory plugins/example.

-Use command:
+To run program use command:
 ./run.sh